stephencz/maze-game/README.md

 # Maze-Game
 A game that generates square or hexagonal mazes which a player can then solve.
 Made in Java with the LibGDX framework.

-## Design
-An overview of my thoughts when designing this game can be found on [my personal website](https://www.stephencz.com/overview-maze-game).
+An overview of my thinking behind the design aspects of this game can be found on [my personal website](https://www.stephencz.com/overview-maze-game).

 ## Getting Started